-One of the biggest challenges faced by Financial Services marketers is to set up a systematic utilization of their vast database across different systems.
-A Customer Data Platform (CDP) is the answer to the woes of all financial marketers who want to make the best use of their customer data and leverage them for marketing and lead conversion purposes.
+One of the biggest challenges faced by enterprise marketers is to set up a systematic utilization of their vast database across different systems.
+A Customer Data Platform (CDP) is the answer to the woes of all marketers who want to make the best use of their customer data and leverage them for marketing and lead conversion purposes.
 As per CDP Institute, “A Customer Data Platform is packaged software that creates a persistent, unified customer database that is accessible to other systems“.

-1. Collection of data in its original form
+1. Collection of Data in its Original Form

-A Customer Data Platform designed for financial services collects data in its original form from all sources.
+A Customer Data Platform designed for enterprises collects data in its original form from all sources.
 The data ingested could be structured, semi-structured, and unstructured data and it is stored without any modification.
 This data can be transformed, unified, and re-formatted by marketers to use in marketing programs and for analysis.
 CDPs include functions that simplify the addition of new data sources and transformations.

 A CDP unifies the data captured from different sources into a single view for each customer.
 It brings together data from sources such as first-party behavioral data, second-party partner data, third-party audience persona data, CRM data, next best offer (NBO) data, and any other customer data touchpoints.

 The collective data in the unified customer database of a CDP is easily available to other marketing systems, typically through an API or database query.
 It can be used to power multiple marketing stacks to improve customer engagement across channels.
 A CDP can be used as the central integration point for all other systems.

 4. Cross-Device Data Coordination